timolinn/timolinn/README.md

 ### Hi there 👋

-- I'm Tim, I'm a [humble programmer](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html) as described by Edsger.
+- I'm Tim, a [humble programmer](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html) as described by Edsger.
 - I specialize in backend software engineering.
 - I love working in Rust and Go.
 <!--